Wes Anderson: 2020s

 Anderson's film The French Dispatch is set in post-war France and stars Benicio Del Toro, Jeffrey Wright, Bill Murray, Frances McDormand, Owen Wilson, Willem Dafoe, Adrien Brody, Tilda Swinton and Timothée Chalamet.
 Its release was delayed due to the COVID-19 pandemic, finally premiering at the Cannes Film Festival on July 12, 2021, with a general release in the United States on October 22, 2021.
 In the meantime, Searchlight Pictures released in September 2021 an animated music video of Christophe's "Aline" covered by Jarvis Cocker, directed by Anderson with animations by Javi Aznarez.

 In November 2021, Anderson finished filming Asteroid City, but few details were revealed to the press.
 Much of the film was shot in the Spanish city of Chinchón, where a huge diorama set reproducing Monument Valley was constructed.
 The film stars Tom Hanks, Scarlett Johansson, Adrien Brody, Tilda Swinton, Bryan Cranston, Jeff Goldblum, Hope Davis, and Jeffrey Wright, among others.
-It premiered at the 2023 Cannes Film Festival.
-It had its United States theatrical release on June 16, 2023.
-The film received generally positive reviews.
+It premiered at the 2023 Cannes Film Festival and had its US theatrical release on June 16, 2023, receiving generally positive reviews.

 Anderson then directed an adaptation of Roald Dahl's short story collection The Wonderful Story of Henry Sugar and Six More for Netflix.
 The 41-minute short film titled The Wonderful Story of Henry Sugar premiered at the 2023 Venice Film Festival.
 It received critical acclaim.
 It was followed by a limited U.S. theatrical release on September 20, and a Netflix premiere on September 27, 2023.
 It stars Benedict Cumberbatch, Dev Patel, Ralph Fiennes, and Ben Kingsley.
 Anderson had three other short films based on Roald Dahl's work also premiere on Netflix in September 2023.
 The other shorts, all of which are 16 minutes long, were The Swan, The Rat Catcher, and Poison.
-They were released on September 28, September 29 and September 30, respectively.
+They were released on September 28, September 29, and September 30, respectively.
 At the 96th Academy Awards, The Wonderful Story of Henry Sugar was nominated for Best Live Action Short Film and won, earning Wes Anderson's first Oscar win; however, he did not appear in-person to accept the Oscar due to his filming schedule.
 The same month the four short films were combined into one anthology film titled The Wonderful Story of Henry Sugar and Three More which released March 15, 2024 on Netflix.

 Anderson's most recent film, titled The Phoenician Scheme, released in the United States on May 30, 2025, premiering in the 2025 Cannes Film Festival earlier that month.
 The film stars Benicio del Toro, Mia Threapleton, Riz Ahmed, Tom Hanks, Michael Cera, Bryan Cranston, and Mathieu Amalric, with a release date of June 29, 2025 planned for Germany, where it was shot.
 The film received generally positive reviews and a nomination for a Palme d'Or.